• Skip to primary navigation

 Want that money in your account as soon as possible?
 Click here to start your tax return now.

 Good news!
-If you earned less than $18,200 AND you didn’t pay any tax on this income, then you may not be required to lodge a tax return this year.
+If you earned less than $18,200 and you didn’t pay any tax on this income, then you probably won’t need to lodge a tax return this year.

 • are entitled to the private health insurance rebate

-• had a reportable fringe benefits amount on your PAYG Summary
+• had a reportable fringe benefits amount on your income statement/PAYG Summary

-• had a reportable employer superannuation contribution on your PAYG Summary
+• had a reportable employer superannuation contribution on your income statement/PAYG Summary

-• made a loss or can claim a loss made in a previous year
+• made a capital loss or can claim a loss made in a previous year

 • were an Australian resident for tax purposes and you had exempt foreign employment income plus $1 or more of other income